gkazior/snippets/GIT.md

 	# do the work, test, and finally
 	git push origin TICKET-123_TheName # push the feature branch to perform continues integration

+## push multiple branches at once

+	# pushes all branches and updates tracking information
+	git push --all origin -u

 ## clone svn repo